Scalable Bayesian inference for high-dimensional mixed-type multivariate spatial data: Predictive Modeling

-The overall computational complexity presented in Table~\ref{tab:algorithm} is broken down across three primary stages.
-In {Step 1}, we carry out pre-computing foundations for Vecchia approximation on the training set $\mc{S}$ and the test set $\mc{U}$.
-We perform fast max-min ordering as suggested in \cite{guinness2018permutation} with leading computational costs of $\mathcal{O}(n^{*2}\log{n^{*}})$ where $n^{*} = n + u$.
-We store the distance matrices computed on $\mc{U}$ and $\mc{S}$ for repeated use in MCMC iterations.
-In {Step 2}, we perform posterior sampling using the MCMC algorithm described in Section~\ref{Bayesian computation}, where the dominant per iteration costs to update $\phi$ and $\bm{W}$ significantly decrease to order of $\mathcal{O}(nm^3)$ where a small $m$ provides good approximation, instead of using a full GP with order $\mathcal{O}(n^3)$.
-We also constrain $\bm{\Sigma}_{jj}= 1$ when the $j$-th response is Binomial during post-processing of MCMC samples.
-In {Step 3}, we generate predictive samples at a set of new spatial locations $\mc{U}$ where all the responses are unknown, with a reduced computational cost of $\mathcal{O}(um^3)$.
-Unlike standard GP models that require $\mathcal{O}(u^3)$ operations for dense covariance matrix factorizations, our algorithm achieves linear scaling in the number of locations $n$ due to the use of a fixed number of local conditioning sets of size $m \ll n$, ensuring practical scalability even in high-dimensional spatial domains.
+The overall computational complexity presented in Algorithm~\ref{alg:mixed_model_algorithm} is broken down across three primary stages.
+In {Step 1}, we carry out pre-computing foundations for the Vecchia approximation on the training set $\mc{S}$ and the test set $\mc{U}$.
+We perform fast max-min ordering as suggested in \cite{guinness2018permutation} with leading computational costs of $\mathcal{O}(n^{*2}\log{n^{*}}),$ where $n^{*} = n + u$.
+Here, Step~2 integrates posterior inference and prediction within a unified MCMC framework as discussed in Section~\ref{sec:bayesian_computation} and Section~\ref{sec:predictive_modeling}.
+All updates are expressed through local Vecchia regression coefficients as given in \eqref{eq:veccia_coeff}, leading to a per-iteration cost of $\mathcal{O}(nm^3)$ for updating $\phi$ and $\bm{W}$, instead of the $\mathcal{O}(n^3)$ cost of full Gaussian process models.
+We generate predictive samples at a set of new spatial locations $\mc{U}$, where all responses are unknown, using the same local conditioning structure via $(\bm{A}_i^*, r_i^*)$.
+This workflow avoids dense covariance operations and requires $\mathcal{O}(u m q)$ computations.
+Our algorithm achieves linear scaling in $n$ and $u$ by using a fixed number of local conditioning sets of size $m \ll \text{min}(n,u)$, ensuring practical scalability even in high-dimensional spatial domains.